 Scholarly research into the science of happiness has yielded the following:

-Paradoxically, therefore, valuing happiness may lead people to be less happy just when happiness is within reach.
+Paradoxically, therefore, evaluating if one is happy and constantly trying to achieve it, may lead to being less happy, when happiness is within reach.

 You are probably wondering what you can do to enjoy more happiness in your life.
-The best way to achieve happiness is to stop chasing after it and enjoy the best things already happening around you in your life.
-A grateful person sees the beauty in simple actions and contentment in circumstances that many would find impossible.
+The best way to achieve happiness is to stop chasing after it and enjoy the best things already happening in your life.
+A grateful person sees the beauty in simple actions, and contentment in circumstances that many would find impossible.